Mesotherapy | Liposuction | |

 TIP: Use a concealer after applying a regular layer of sheer liquid foundation, and blend the edges with a small, flat brush.
 Thick and dry textured concealers will stay longer because they’re heavy, but do not apply in one thick layer.
 Apply in thin layers, allowing them to dry in between each application.

 Oil and water don’t mix.
 Long-lasting cheek stains are better suited for bare skin or light foundation only.
 Do not make the mistake of trying to apply a water-based stain on top of a heavy, oil-based foundation.
 Use powders instead, and make sure to press some of the blush into your foundation.
 Blend carefully with a rounded brush.
+TIP: It is possible to use a cheek stain and set it with powder, although you will dull that natural-looking blush.

 TIP: Use a lip brush to apply satin-finish lipstick (these types stay the longest without drying your lips) in just the right amount.